Meghan Markle confirms father will not attend her wedding to Prince Harry

-WINDSOR, England (Reuters) - U.S. actress Meghan Markle confirmed on Thursday her father would not be attending her wedding to Britain’s Prince Harry, the grandson of Queen Elizabeth, putting an end to days of speculation.
+WINDSOR, England (Reuters) - U.S. actress Meghan Markle finally confirmed on Thursday her father would not be attending her wedding to Britain’s Prince Harry, Queen Elizabeth’s grandson, putting an end to days of speculation that marred the build-up to the glittering ceremony.

+Harry, sixth-in-line to the throne, and Markle, a star of TV drama “Suits”, will tie the knot at St George’s Chapel in Windsor Castle, home to the British royal family for nearly 1,000 years.

-Markle’s father, Thomas, had been due to walk his daughter down the aisle at the glittering ceremony at St George’s Chapel at Windsor Castle on Saturday.
+Markle’s father, Thomas, had been due to walk his daughter down the aisle at the 15th Century St George’s Chapel in Windsor Castle on Saturday.

 But the former lighting director for TV soaps and sitcoms gave a series of contradictory statements this week about whether he would be there, with the Los Angeles-based celebrity website TMZ.com saying he had undergone heart surgery on Wednesday.